ilmente/vue-class/docs/03-state-management-and-application-data-flow.md

 ## So...

 > [...] why don't we **extract the shared state out of the components, and manage it in a global singleton?** With this, our component tree becomes a big "view", and any component can access the state or trigger actions, no matter where they are in the tree!
-> By defining and **separating the concepts** involved in state management and enforcing rules that maintain independence between views and states, we give our code more structure and maintainability.
+> By defining and **separating the concepts** involved in state management and enforcing rules that **maintain independence between views and states**, we give our code more structure and maintainability.
 [Vuex](https://vuex.vuejs.org/)

 ---